bernerus/grc/README.md

 To be able to run this, there are a bunch of things to fix first.

-You need to have gnuradio installed.
+You need to have GnuRadio 3.10.2 or later installed.
 You also need the SoapySDR framework installed.
 You do not need all components, but install using the instructions at https://github.com/pothosware/SoapySDR

 ### Mac M1 specific info

-As of today, gnuradio is not available in M1 native mode.
+As of today, GnuRadio is not available in M1 native mode.
 Thus you will have to install Rosetta if running on Apple Silicon.
 I installed using homebrew by making a copy of the terminal.app and specified in the info field that it should start with Rosetta.
 Then specifically ran /usr/local/bin/brew install <whatever>

 If lucky you can then start gnuradio-companion.
 Make sure it is not in /opt/homebrew, that's where homebrew put M1 native stuff.

+#### Audio configuration

+The transceiver has separate audio source and sinks for WSJT-X. See below.
+The audio volume of these channels is controlled by the knobs in the MGM tab.
+Audio level to the speaker is controlled by the AF VOL knob which does noy affect the MGM level.

+The TX MODE selects the audio input, so that in MGM mode the transmitter audio is taken from the MGM channel, otherwise input is from the Mac microphone.
+When input is from the Mic, it is likely that the Speaker audio trigger the VOX.
+You may want to use a separate microphone or earphones when in SSB mode.

 #### Audio config for WSJT-X